plmercereau/nhs-jobs/README.md

 As Quasar is based on Vue, we are using the standard [@nhost/vue library](https://docs.nhost.io/reference/vue), in addition to [@nhost/apollo](https://docs.nhost.io/reference/vue/apollo).

-Please have a look at the [main configuration file](https://github.com/plmercereau/nhs-jobs/blob/main/src/main.ts).
+Please have a look at the [the Vue main file](https://github.com/plmercereau/nhs-jobs/blob/main/src/main.ts) and the [Vite configuration file](https://github.com/plmercereau/nhs-jobs/blob/main/vite.config.ts).

 ## Configure a GraphQL query to render a paginated and searchable table